wp-plugins/shopsquad/readme.txt

 == Changelog ==

+= 1.2 =
+* Fixed bug in which the rating star image files weren't loaded on some blogs.

 = 1.1 =
 * Fixed bug in which some important files weren't being uploaded to the server.